 - A completed application. - Submission of all official academic transcripts from previously attended college(s)/university(ies). - A cumulative GPA of 3.0 or higher in graduate coursework. - Licensure as a registered professional nurse in New Jersey.
-The licensee cannot have any pending disciplinary action against their nursing license from any Board of Nursing. - Successful completion of an undergraduate or graduate level statistics course and a graduate level nursing research course. - Two professional letters of recommendation supporting the applicant's potential to succeed in a doctoral program.

-- International academic credentials are reviewed by an international accrediting agency (World Education Services) on an individual basis. - A minimum score of 79 on the Internet-based TOEFL or 550 on the paper-based TOEFL is required of graduates of non- English speaking countries. - Curriculum vitae. - A 2-3 page essay which includes professional goals that are congruent with the selected program of doctoral study.
+The licensee cannot have any pending disciplinary action against their nursing license from any Board of Nursing. - Successful completion of an undergraduate or graduate level statistics course and a graduate level nursing research course. - Two professional letters of recommendation supporting the applicant's potential to succeed in a doctoral program. - International academic credentials are reviewed by an international accrediting agency (World Education Services) on an individual basis. - A minimum score of 79 on the Internet-based TOEFL or 550 on the paper-based TOEFL is required of graduates of non- English speaking countries. - Curriculum vitae. - A 2-3 page essay which includes professional goals that are congruent with the selected program of doctoral study.
 Within the essay, present a scholarly project proposal which identifies a potential scholarly practice inquiry project related to an area of professional expertise or interest.
-The project proposal should address relevancy to the selected program of study and planned implementation to effect practice change at the organizational, system, local, regional or national level for improving patient and population health outcomes. - A notarized copy of the photo page of a government-issued identification such as passport or driver's license. - Criminal history background check(s) or other requirements mandated by the practicum site. - Personal interview. - Requirements specific to the program track.
+The project proposal should address relevancy to the selected program of study and planned implementation to effect practice change at the organizational, system, local, regional or national level for improving patient and population health outcomes.

+- A notarized copy of the photo page of a government-issued identification such as passport or driver's license. - Personal interview. - Requirements specific to the program track.